Connect with us

 1. One/two-lobed kola nut (Oji Ogbi, Oji agbara, Oji ifilifi): In the Ìgbò cosmology, humans are advised to avoid Kola nuts with only one or two halves, as they belong to the gods and goddesses.
 It is often said to signify a bad omen.

 • Three-lobed kola nut (Oji Ikenga): This type of kola nut signifies a good omen.
-It suggests the example of the ideal Ìgbò family — the father, mother, and the children.
+It suggests the example of the ideal Ìgbò family — the father, mother, and children.
 The three-lobed kola nut also gives some valid insights into Ìgbò psychology by representing the trinity of man: the body (aru/ahu), the soul (Nkpuru obi), and the spirit (mmụọ) all embodied into one being.

 • Four-lobed kola nut (Oji udo na ngozi): This signifies the four Ìgbò market days; eke, orie, afo, nkwo, showing equality and social justice.
 It also indicates progression (oga ni ihu) in every area of the lives of those who partake in eating it.